kubraaksux/systemds-bench-gpt/README.md

 Backend-agnostic benchmarking suite for Large Language Model (LLM) inference systems.

-SYSTEMDS-BENCH-GPT is a systems-oriented evaluation harness for comparing local LLM inference runtimes and hosted LLM APIs under controlled workloads.
-The focus is on latency, throughput, token efficiency, and runtime stability rather than leaderboard-style task accuracy.
+SYSTEMDS-BENCH-GPT is a systems-oriented evaluation harness for comparing local LLM inference runtimes and hosted LLM APIs under controlled workloads, with a focus on latency, throughput, token efficiency, and runtime stability rather than leaderboard-style task accuracy.

 ---